keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 The resulting closed type `Syntax.t` is undistinguishable from our original `Syntax.t`, for all intents and purposes.

+> Interestingly enough, `-rectype` flag is not necessary for tying
+> the recursive knot when used together with polymorphic variants.
+> There might be more reasons to use polymorphic variants for
+> syntax trees and intermediate representations.

 We can also regain our monomorphic `map` ❹ function, if necessary, by constraining `Open.map` with a signature.

-Now we can write the same short version of dead code elimination pass without writing the `map` function ourselves.
+Now we can write the same short version of the dead code elimination pass without writing the `map` function ourselves.

 ## Monads